INSPIRE-MIF/gp-ogc-api-features/spec/oapif-inspire-download.md

 **NOTE** This is an enforcement of subrecommendation B of recommendation http://www.opengis.net/spec/ogcapi-features-1/1.0/rec/core/fc-md-license in [OGC API - Features - 1].

-**OUTSTANDING ISSUE**: Can we in INSPIRE have datasets where different licences would apply for different parts of a dataset?
-In other words, should the requirement enforce either subrecommendation A or B to be followed, and not just B?

 **TEST**
 1. Issue an HTTP GET request to `{root}/collections`.